-The problems interspersed within the chapter will help you test your proficiency in the individual topics you read and should be solved as you review your lecture notes for the section.
+The problems interspersed within the chapter will help you test your understanding of the individual topics you read and should be solved as you review your lecture notes for each section.
 The end-of-chapter problems are used to pull the individual topics and concepts together.
 A good strategy may be to do all of the odd-numbered problems initially, and then the even ones as part of your exam review.
 Keep a dedicated notebook for all solved problems, it will come in handy for quick revision before exams.

 Solving problems together can also be very helpful and I encourage you to go over solutions to problems in small groups after working the problems independently.
 Your peers may have an alternate way of looking at a problem than you, which can add to your toolbox of problem-solving skills.
-Also, helping to teach the subject to your mates is one way to understand the material yourself.
+Also, helping to teach the subject to your peers is one way to understand the material yourself.

 Worksheets (WS): Worksheets are designed to help you practice standardized questions.
 It is essential that you complete the worksheets to assess your understanding of class material and apply your knowledge to solve challenging problems.
 Worksheets are worth 70 points - take them seriously.
+Worksheet points will make up 15% of your final grade.

 Exams: There will be two midterm exams, worth 100 points each, and a final exam also worth 100 points.
 If your final exam score is higher than either midterm score, the lowest score will be switch with your final exam score.
-Note, every exam is equally important.
+Note that every exam is equally important.

-Class Summary: You are expected to submit a weekly summary, in your own words, of what you understand from all the lectures covered each the week.
+Class Summary: You are expected to submit a weekly summary, in your own words, of what you understand from all the lectures covered each week.
+All summaries must be hand written.
 You should also construct a flow chart of your understanding, or of the reactions covered in class.
-Lastly, because the course is reaction and reagent intensive, you should include a list - in your summary - of the reagents covered in class; the reactants they transform, and the products these reagents give.
-Also, I expect you to build the following skill set: learn how to group reactions based on reagents and reaction conditions, know about reagents that perform similar reactions, and rank the strength of similar reagents.
+Lastly, because most of the course is reaction and reagent intensive, you should include a list - in your summary - of the all reagents covered in class; the reactants they transform, and the products these reagents give when they are involve in reactions.
+Also, I expect you to build the following skill set: learn how to group reactions based on reagents and reaction conditions, know reagents that perform similar reactions, and rank the strength of similar reagents.

 One way of writing the class summary is to keep a daily summary, and then combine them at the end of the week.
-Note that the summary is worth 10 points each week.
+Note that the summary is worth 10 points each week and will be normalized at the end of the quarter to 10% of your grade.